-- Success in your academic program for at least two semesters (GPA requirements may vary depending on your academic major; see Academic Internship Course Offerings) and/or a faculty recommendation
+- Sophomore status; success in your academic program (GPA requirements may vary depending on your academic major; see Academic Internship Course Offerings); and/or a faculty recommendation

 - Eagerness and a desire to learn from a combination of work and academics

 - Willingness to adhere to the MA Community Colleges Student Code of Conduct

 - Agree in writing to follow the employer's rules and policies; to work your scheduled hours; and to demonstrate appropriate behavior, appropriate dress, and confidentiality as required

 - Sign an Acknowledgment of Risk & Consent form